wongnat/mob/README.md

 #### Run the client

-Note that you must be in a subdirectory when you run the client as it uses the relative path `../songs` to expose it song folder to the tracker.
+Note that you must be in a subdirectory when you run the client as it uses the relative path `../songs` to expose its song folder to the tracker.

 ```
 cd bin